dotnet/fsharp/docs/reusing-typechecking-results.md

 ---
-title: Reusing typecheck results
+title: Reusing typechecking results
 category: Compiler Internals
 categoryindex: 200
 index: 42
 ---

-# Reusing typecheck results between compiler runs
+# Reusing typechecking results between compiler runs

 Caching and reusing compilation results between compiler runs will be an optimization technique aimed at improving the performance and efficiency of the F# development experience.